What is project planning in software development?

-Agile methodology ensures quality and speed through continuous testing.
+The agile methodology ensures quality and speed through continuous testing.
 Steps of the SDLC may happen simultaneously.
-The software development team will implement what they learn from testing and user feedback in real time.
+The software development team will implement what they learn from testing and user feedback in real-time.

 Here at Blocshop, we specialize in creating software using agile.
 Our expert teams plan carefully so that they deliver great results on time and on budget.